metinorak/bodur/README.md

 # Bodur URL Shortener
-A simple and ready to use php url shortener.
+A simple and ready to use url shortener.

 Written using php, traversy mvc and bootstrap.